July 9, 2018

 IV.
 Reporting Hazing

 Anyone with information about a possible hazing incident has a responsibility to report it to the Department of Public Safety (213-740-6000, or dps.usc.edu).
-Additional opportunities for reporting hazing include the LiveSafe smartphone app, Trojans Care for Trojans (studentaffairs.usc.edu/trojans-care-for-trojans-tc4t), organization adviser, or university representative.
+Additional opportunities for reporting hazing include the LiveSafe smartphone app, Trojans Care for Trojans (studentaffairs.usc.edu/trojans-care-for-trojans-tc4t), Student Judicial Affairs and Community Standards, organization adviser, or university representative.

 Students and/or student organizations engaging in activity which is considered hazing as defined by California law may be reported to the Los Angeles Police Department.